 Even following a healthy dietary template, such as the standard Paleo diet, as defined in the last decade of books and websites, is not a guarantee that you’re getting all the micronutrients you need to be healthy.
 And while the foods endorsed by the Paleo diet represent the most nutrient-dense foods in our food supply, reaching micronutrient sufficiency still requires commitment.
 In fact, analyses of typical Paleo food choices reveal that biotin (abundant in liver and root vegetables), calcium (abundant in its most bioavailable form [meaning that our bodies can easily digest and use it] in dark leafy greens like kale, as well as in whole fish like sardines), and chromium (abundant in dark leafy greens, oysters, and liver) are commonly deficient on the Paleo diet.
 While the Paleo diet far outstrips other approaches in terms of micronutrient sufficiency, if you just stick to the stereotypical meat, veggies, and coconut oil, you may miss out on important nutrients for optimal health.

-That’s why the Autoimmune Protocol is a nutrients-first approach, with the goal of choosing the most nutrient-dense foods available in order to reach dietary nutrient sufficiency, meaning that we are consuming adequate amounts of all of the essential and non-essential nutrients required for human health.
+That’s why the Autoimmune Protocol is a nutrients-first approach, also called nutrivore, with the goal of choosing the most nutrient-dense foods available in order to reach dietary nutrient sufficiency, meaning that we are consuming adequate amounts of all of the essential and non-essential nutrients required for human health.